Skip to footer content

 var pdf = renderer.RenderHtmlAsPdf(html);

-// Return PDF file to browser
+// Return the PDF bytes as a downloadable file

-return File(pdf.BinaryData, "application/pdf", "output.pdf");
+return File(pdf.BinaryData, "application/pdf", "monthly-report.pdf");

 }